apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 | :---: | :---: | :---: |
 | `onAudioSessionInterrupted(): void` | No | iOS |

 ⚠️ _There are several scenarios where the SDK may not have exclusive access to audio-input hardware.
-Some example scenarios that you need to handle are:_
+Some example scenarios that should be handled are:_
 * _User receives a phone call or FaceTime call_
 * _User activates Siri_